ASMRoyal/GM-Spoofer/README.md

 - a spoofer for FiveM

 > [!NOTE]
 > Never share your credentials to others.
+Your account will end up Termed!

 ## About us
 - me (0xyz), travis and Sneak made this spoofer